 Let's start with the LEED standard - LEED (Leadership in Energy and Environmental Design) is a standardization system created by the United States Green Building Council (USGBC) to assess the environmental performance of buildings, houses and buildings. other types of construction.
 Initially, this movement was launched with the goal of increasing awareness of high environmental quality buildings in America.

 The LEED Points System

-Fiberglass Windows for LEED Building
+Fiberglass Windows For A LEED Building

 Passive House Construction

-Fiberglass windows can contribute greatly to the performance of a Passive Home when installed properly.
-By combining high performance fiberglass windows with low insulating values can increase the passive solar gain while limiting cooling when necessary.
-Fibertec has contributed to all three of the mentioned building methods because fiberglass windows contribute to each technique in different ways, according to the demands and standards of each type of building technique.
-Choose the method according to the goal you are trying to achieve for yourself and for your home.
+Fiberglass windows can greatly contribute to the performance of a passive house when installed properly.
+By combining the excellent performance of fiberglass windows with low insulation values, it is possible to increase the passive solar energy gain, while limiting cooling when necessary.
+Fibertec contributes to the three construction methods mentioned because fiberglass windows contribute to each technique in a different way, according to the requirements and standards of each type of construction technique.
+Choose the method according to the goal you are trying to achieve, for yourself and for your home.